Signs You Are Driving On Bad Tires

 When Does Whistling Become a Problem?

-Indeed, super-high-performance vehicles often make squealing and whistling noises, especially in the context of high speed.
+Indeed, high-performance vehicles often make squealing and whistling noises, especially when driving at high speed.
 However, not all drivers run performance vehicles, and yet, these still whistle while cornering.
 We recommend noticing when exactly these noises occur.
 Try to determine under what circumstances and at what speed they mostly take place.

 In most cases, whistling is a problem when it occurs during smooth turns and at a relatively low speed of about 30-35 mph.
 We recommend changing the tires at this stage if the mechanic does not detect other technical issues that could also produce similar noises.